Search within:

 Camerata Strings

-The Camerata Strings advances group performance skills required of orchestra musicians, introducing members to a mix of classical works and contemporary favorites.
+The Camerata Strings is for intermediate and early advanced string players and advances group performance skills required of orchestra musicians as well as introduces members to a mix of classical works and contemporary favorites.
 One concert will be presented per semester.
 Music is provided.
 Students must provide their own instruments.
-This group is for students who are at an intermediate or early advanced level on violin, viola, cello, or double bass.

 Tuesdays, 6:00-6:45 p.m.